Global Affirm Integration Guide

 Locale

-The locale parameter allows Affirm to identify which locale you are serving your site in for any particular user.
-For example, let's say that you are rendering your site in Canadian French; perhaps this occurred because the user's browser setting detected Canadian French.
+The locale parameter enables Affirm to identify which locale you are serving your site in for any particular user.
+For example, you're rendering your site in Canadian French because the user's browser setting detected Canadian French.
 You can provide Affirm with the user's language setting by passing it in the locale parameter.
-Affirm will then read the locale and translate the pages accordingly, thus, matching the language the user had seen on your site.
-However, we will not attempt to read the user's locale directly.
+Affirm then reads the locale and translates the pages accordingly, thus, matching the language the user sees on your site.
+We do not attempt to read the user's locale directly.

 Country_code

 The country_code parameter represents the country of legal incorporation of your store, which is shown to any given user.
-So, if you are showing your Canadian website/store to a user and you have a legal presence in Canada, you would pass CAN into the country_code parameter.
-This allows us to determine which regulations to abide by and which banks to partner with for this transaction.
+So, if you are showing your Canadian website/store to a user and you have a legal presence in Canada, you pass CAN into the country_code parameter.
+This enables Affirm to determine which regulations to abide by and which banks to partner with for this transaction.

 🚧